 Michael de Jong was re-elected in 2020 as the MLA for Abbotsford West, an area he has represented since first being elected to the Legislative Assembly of British Columbia in a 1994 by-election.
-He currently serves as the Official Opposition Critic for the Attorney General.
+He currently serves as Shadow Minister for the Attorney General.

 In the past, he has served as Minister of Finance, Minister of Health, Attorney General, Minister of Aboriginal Relations and Reconciliation, Minister of Labour and Citizens’ Services, and Minister of Forests.
 In addition, he served as Government House Leader.